Your Journey Starts Here

 Planning Your Small Business

 Founding Father of the United States, Benjamin Franklin, once said: “If you fail to plan, you plan to fail”.
-Among other things, Franklin was an inventor who famously flew a kite in an storm to prove that lightning was electricity.
+Among other things, Franklin was an inventor who famously flew a kite in a storm to prove that lightning was electricity.

 While Franklin took a serious risk which could have brought the statesman’s career to a shocking end (ba-dum-tis!), he planned the experiment meticulously to ensure it didn’t end in disaster.